gitzlh/capsule-pytorch/README.md

 2. wrong margin loss function.
 3. wrong dimention to which the squash function is applied.

 Once these mistakes are corrected, their models cannot learn at all.
-Maybe there are some other mistakes.
+I guess there are some other mistakes.

-Besides, all these repos are based on pytorch 0.3 and you need to treak the code.
+Besides, most of the repos of pytorch capsule network are based on pytorch 0.3 and are a bit of outdated.

-PS: I did find a bug-free repos from [here](https://github.com/manuelsh/capsule-networks-pytorch).

 ## The best tutorials of capsule network (which, of course, is not the [original paper](https://arxiv.org/abs/1710.09829)）